Theme

 Why it stands out

-The notable angle is the combination of hardware-level isolation, high concurrency, and very fast sandbox startup, which makes it relevant to builders comparing safer execution environments for agents.
+It brings together hardware-level isolation, high concurrency, and very fast sandbox startup, which makes it relevant to builders comparing execution environments for agents.

 Availability